nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 Stories can be reprioritized as the project progresses and the initial projection will be updated every week with the team's actual rate of progress.
 The project's scope is adjusted every week accordingly.

 During the project, new feature requests can come from the stakeholders through the various channels into a structured approval and prioritization process.
 If all cards/stories are ordered by priority from the beginning, it will be easy for the team to collectively prioritize (or for an authority to individually prioritize) individual stories against that total ordering.

-[1] We are intimately familiar with most of the project management tools out there: Pivotal Tracker, Mingle, JIRA, Trello, paper-stickies-on-a-wall, and of course, Github.

 ## 3 Implementation ##